Things to Do in Loch Lomond & Trossachs National Park

 Duck Bay Loch Lomond outside

-Inside there’s a relaxed cafe selling light meals and impressive cakes as well as an upmarket restaurant with varied menu.
+Inside, there’s a relaxed cafe selling light meals and impressive cakes, as well as an upmarket restaurant with a varied menu.

-You can also stay at Duck Bay which means you can make your way through the wine and whisky menu then fall into bed!
+You can also stay at Duck Bay, which means you can browse the wine and whisky menu before falling into bed!

 Check out rooms and rates here.